The Importance Of Visualization To Reach Your Goals

 Just as affirmations or mantras benefit motivation, focus, and practical goal setting, visualization or mental imagery does, too.

 What is Visualization?
 It is the use of imagination through pictures or mental imagery to create visions of what we want in our lives and how to make them happen.
 Along with focus and emotion, visualization becomes a powerful, creative tool that helps us achieve what we want in life.
-Used correctly, it can bring about self-improvement, maintain good health, help you perform well in sports, and accomplish your goals in life.
+Used correctly, it can promote self-improvement, maintain good health, help you perform well in sports, and help you achieve your life goals.

-In sports, professional athletes often use mental imagery to improve their skills by picturing the achievement of a specific feat, such as hitting or shooting a ball, skiing a hill, swimming, or running a race, among other things.
+In sports, professional athletes often use mental imagery to improve their skills by picturing achieving a specific feat, such as hitting or shooting a ball, skiing down a hill, swimming, or running a race, among other things.

 “Humans are but the product of their thoughts, what they think, they become.”
 Gandhi.